Pronunciation of 'Appendectomy'

 English (United States)

-A surgical procedure to remove the appendix, typically performed when it becomes inflamed or infected.
+A surgical procedure to remove the appendix, typically performed to treat appendicitis.